EdenKupe/anarchysf/pages/d/002500 Cory Doctorow.md

 _Down and Out in the Magic Kingdom_ features a post-scarcity future in which money has been replaced by personal  reputation ratings, or 'Whuffie'.
 It was the subject of a retrospective  review by Jason Rodgers in the Summer 2018 _Fifth Estate_.

 _Someone Comes to Town_ is an unusual  fantasy novel, which if it wasn't by Doctorow I would probably not include,  though it's well worth a read.
-Killjoy (Fall 2011) includes it among some  examples of books in which anarchists appear as "sympathetic (though often  misguided or idealized characters").
+Killjoy (Fall 2011) includes it among some  examples of books in which anarchists appear as "sympathetic (though often  misguided or idealized characters)".

 _Little Brother_  won the 2009 Prometheus Award.
 A stirring novel for young adults, it features a  hackers' fightback against the paranoid surveillance society of the US  Department of Homeland Security.
 Reviewed and commended by <a href="https://glasgowanarchists.wordpress.com/2008/06/02/review-of-little-brother-by-cory-doctorow-2/#more-26"> andywelshman</a> of the Glasgow Anarchist Federation, for whom "This book is a  must read for everyone and should be required reading for everyone under 25, if  you read it you’ll find out why."